kubero-dev/docs/docs/Usermanual/templates.md

 Templates are preconfigured application.
 They help you to create a new application with a specific configuration.

+A full list of available templates can be found [here](https://www.kubero.dev/templates).

 ## Subumit a new template

 Templates can be added to Kubero by creating a pull request to the Kubero main [repository](https://github.com/kubero-dev/kubero/).